clopca/cdk-vpclattice-alpha/API.md

 - *Type:* string

-the name of the header to match.
+The name of the header to match.

 ---